SAP-samples/teched2022-XP260/exercises/ex5/README.md

 5. You have now connected your SAP BTP subaccount with your SAP Cloud Connector
 <br><img src="/exercises/ex5/images/SCC_Subaccount_Connected.png" width="50%">

 6. Open your SAP BTP Cockpit, navigate to the subaccount and choose the menu item "Connectivity" --> "Cloud Connectors".
-The connection to your on-premise SAP Cloud Connector is shown
+The connection to your on-premise SAP Cloud Connector is established
 <br><img src="/exercises/ex5/images/SCC_BTP_Cockpit.png" width="50%">

 ## Exercise 3.2 Defining a custom password policy